 Accomodations For PAP Backfire

 Compatibilists never sought a theory of metaphysical access to alternative possibilities.
 Actual ability to do otherwise was not being defended, let alone on the basis of a conditional ability.
 Conditional analysis was merely a way of illustrating a theory of freedom that entails responsibility when one has liberty to do as one desires according to cognitive capacity.
 The analysis remains particularly useful with respect to the matter of responsibility when we stop to consider the difference between (a) one’s moral ability to act as one wills, and (b) one’s natural inability to, say, fly if one wills: Jane could morally-x if she willed.
 Jane could not physically-y if she willed.
 The goal was to put forth a kind of alternative possibility that complements moral accountability.
 Being able to x if one wills to x is sufficient for responsibility.
-Furthermore, the implication of conditional alternatives, given determinism, is that counterfactual desires would be ultimately sourced outside the will, again making any regress-appeal to defend actual ability (to will and to do other) an undesirable project for the compatibilist.
+Furthermore, the implication of conditional alternatives, given determinism, is that counterfactual desires would be ultimately sourced outside the will, again making any regress-appeal to defend hypothetical ability (to will and to do other) an undesirable project for the compatibilist.
 (We could just as easily observe that guidance control does not satisfy the requirements of regulative control, but so what?
 That compatibilism does not meet all the demands of incompatibilism is neither surprising nor interesting.)

 Dispositional Analysis, An Improvement?